beinborn/relative_importance/README.md

 TODO: add link to paper

 ### 1. Re-run experiments
-In order to re-run our analyses, simply run **analyze_all.py.** Note that some calculations might take a little.
+In order to re-run our analyses, simply run `python analyze_all.py`.
+Note that some calculations might take a little.
 Feel free to comment them out.

-If you want to reproduce the data extraction, run **extract_all.py**.
+If you want to reproduce the data extraction, run `python extract_all.py`.
 Note that this takes quite long.
 You need to make sure that you have downloaded the eye-tracking corpora (see extract_human_fixations/README.md for details).

 ### 2. Adding models or eye-tracking datasets
 If you want to run the code for another model, you need to modify extract_all.py.
 You can also add another eye-tracking dataset there but you would need to implement a new data_extractor.
 Note that aligning the tokenization of eye-tracking corpora with the language model tokenizers can be tricky.

 ### 3. Folder structure